bonsairobo/building-blocks/README.md

 features. "lz4" is the default, but it relies on a C++ library, so it's not compatible with WASM.
 But Snappy is pure Rust, so it can!
 Just use `default-features = false` and add "snappy" to you `features` list.

+#### Chunk Databases

+For persistent voxel worlds that support edits, it's useful to have an embedded database for crash-consistent save state.
+We've chosen to use the [`sled`](https://github.com/spacejam/sled) crate.
+When you enable the `sled` feature, you will get access to a `ChunkDb` type that supports reading and writing compressed chunk data.
+And because `sled` does not yet support incremental backups (AKA snapshots), we've also implemented our own snapshot scheme in a separate [`sled-snapshots`](https://github.com/bonsairobo/sled-snapshots) crate which backs a `VersionedChunkDb`.
+This database schema only stores the changes (deltas) between versions, so you don't have to store an entire map in every save.

 #### VOX Files

 ".VOX" files are supported via the [`vox-format`](https://docs.rs/vox-format/) crate.
 Enable the `vox-format` feature to get the `VoxModelBuffer` trait impl for `Array3x1`, which allows you to read VOX files directly into an array.

 #### Images